kktjs/ssr/core/README.md

 ### Using Plugins

-You can use plug-ins, taking KKT as an example
-Add `.kktrc.js` to the root directory of your project
+Add `.kktssrrc.js` to the root directory of your project

 ```ts
 import pluginLess from "@kkt/plugin-less"